andisearch/airun/README.md

 ## Switching Providers to Avoid Rate Limits

-**This is the killer feature.** Claude Pro has rate limits that reset every 5 hours.
-When you hit a limit mid-task, instantly switch to your own API and keep working.
+**This is the killer feature.** Claude Pro has daily rate limits that reset every 5 hours, and weekly limits that reset every 7 days.
+When you hit a limit mid-task, instantly switch to your own API keys and keep working.

 ### Quick Switch with `--resume`